AlexiaChen/awesome-stars/README.md

 ## JavaScript

+- [PatrickHallek/automated-irrigation-system](https://github.com/PatrickHallek/automated-irrigation-system) – This is the software of an open source automated irrigation system.
+The complete setup including hardware can be found in the README.
 - [dcloudio/uni-app](https://github.com/dcloudio/uni-app) – A cross-platform framework using Vue.js
 - [vega/vega](https://github.com/vega/vega) – A visualization grammar.
 - [usebruno/bruno](https://github.com/usebruno/bruno) – Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)